Flashing Star (Disco Star) Through A Telescope

-So this is my first release of the disco star through my telescope!
+So this is my first release of what some have referred to as the disco star on places like youtube.
+I captured it through my telescope.
 I took 241 Still images and 58 minutes of video over 3 days.
 And if you have ever used a telescope you will know it requires a great deal of time and patience.
 And if you want to actually capture the images or video of your subject, it gets even more tedious but it is a very rewarding outcome if you are willing to take your time and be prepared to take A LOT OF PHOTOS!
 I only bring that up because you will see raw video of telescope adjustments so then you can understand why things wiggle and bounce around so much, it’s tricky work.

 Video Compilation of Photo and Video Research